miztiik/xray-lambda-profiler/README.md

     You should be able to notice graphs similar to this,
     ![Miztiik Serverless Lambda Profiler AWS XRay](images/miztiik-xray-lambda-profiler-results-00.png)

+    - Go to the AWS CloudWatch Dasboard to check the difference metric about the app

-    - You can check out the annotations, metadata to gather further insights.
+    - You can check out the annotations, metadata to gather further insights. _Some more stats [here]_

 1. ## 🧹 CleanUp